CanDIG/htsget_app/PySAM-with-s3.md

 ## 1) Download and install htslib version from developer branch

-Although the current release of htslib should support s3 buckets, they do not support signed s3 buckets.
+We believe the problem is that Amazon AWS may have changed the way they sign their s3 buckets, hence the current release of htslib no longer supports private s3 buckets.
 We discovered that the latest release of htslib(1.9) does not support signed s3 buckets, but their developer branch does.
 The installation instructions can be found here: https://github.com/samtools/htslib .
 Make sure to add the --enable-s3 option during installation.

 To check whether htslib installed correctly, use the command:
 ```